blbadger/blbadger.github.io/vision-transformers.md

 Removal of layer normalization transformations does not yield as much of an increase in input representation accuracy for the last layer (24) of the ViT large 16.
 This is because without normalization, at that depth the gradient begins to explode for certain patches: observe the high-frequency signal originating from two patches near the center of the layernormless example above.
 A very small gradient update rate $\epsilon$ must be used in the gradient descent procedure $a_{n+1} = a_n + \epsilon * \nabla_{a_n}O(a_n, \theta)$ to avoid sending those patch values to infinity.
 In turn, the finding that a vision transformer (with attention modules intact) results in exploding gradients $\nabla_{a_n}O(a_n, \theta)$ suggests that this model is poorly conditioned.

-### Attention cannot transmit most input information
+### Attention does not transmit most input information

 Now we will examine the effects of residual connections on input representation in the context of vision transformers.
 After removing all residual connections from each transformer encoder layer, we have